 Wrongful death cases are obviously among the most emotionally wrenching cases – after all, you’ve lost a loved one when the death could have been prevented.
 While nothing can bring your loved one back, obtaining the compensation to which you are entitled can help you and your family move forward with the recovery process.

-The dedicated personal injury attorneys at O’Keeffe O’Brien Lyson Foss in Fargo are committed to helping you do just that.
+The dedicated personal injury attorneys at O’Keeffe O’Brien Lyson Attorneys in Fargo are committed to helping you do just that.
 For more information, please email one of our experienced personal injury attorneys – Tim O’Keeffe, Tatum O’Brien, or Sara Monson – or give us a call at 701-235-8000 or 877-235-8002 (toll-free) today.